GrandZangoule/neurAloud/README.md

-# neurAloud
+# NeurAloud
-💪📚🎧 = Empowering minds through books and sound.
+Official website and documentation for NeurAloud, the AI-powered reading assistant.